arunNewPhoenix/Submission-Project/README.md

 3>Run the Following command in the terminal as: py manage.py runserver

-Wola! you ran the Project in your localhost Port:8000
+Vola! you ran the Project in your localhost Port:8000

 Some screenshots of the Project:
 Landing Page: